WWE Judgment Day (2003): Storylines

 The event featured nine professional wrestling matches with outcomes predetermined by WWE script writers.
 The matches featured wrestlers portraying their characters in planned storylines that took place before, during and after the event.
-All wrestlers were from either one of the WWE's brands – SmackDown! or Raw – the two storyline divisions in which WWE assigned its employees.
+All wrestlers were from either one of WWE's brands – Raw or SmackDown! – the two storyline divisions in which WWE assigned its employees.

 The main feud heading into Judgment Day on the SmackDown! brand was between Brock Lesnar and Big Show, with the two feuding over the WWE Championship.
 At Backlash, Big Show defeated Rey Mysterio and then attacked him as he was strapped onto a stretcher.
 On the May 1 episode of SmackDown!, Lesnar confronted Big Show about it while Big Show refused to face him.
 On the May 8 episode of SmackDown!, Big Show was set to team up with A-Train against Chris Benoit and Lesnar, as Lesnar challenged Big Show to a Stretcher match at Judgment Day for the WWE Championship.
 The FBI then locked Lesnar in his locker room as Big Show and A-Train defeated Benoit.
 Big Show tried to injure Benoit as he did to Mysterio but Lesnar saved him, only to get chokeslammed by Big Show.
 On the May 15 episode of SmackDown!, Big Show took Mysterio during an interview out to the ring to attack him once again, but Lesnar ran out and saved Mysterio.

 The main feud on the Raw brand was between Triple H and Kevin Nash, with the two feuding over the World Heavyweight Championship.
 On the April 28 episode of Raw, Triple H and Ric Flair challenged Rob Van Dam and Kane for the World Tag Team Championship.
 Nash interfered wielding a sledgehammer and then chased Triple H out of the arena, as Triple H sped off in his car after Nash smashed in some of the car's windows.
 On the May 5 episode of Raw, both Nash and Triple H were guests of the Highlight Reel, Chris Jericho's talk show.
 Both men brawled all over the arena.
-Raw Co-General Managers Stone Cold Steve Austin and Eric Bischoff announced a World Heavyweight Championship match between Nash and Triple H at Judgment Day.
+Raw Co-General Managers "Stone Cold" Steve Austin and Eric Bischoff announced a World Heavyweight Championship match between Nash and Triple H at Judgment Day.
 On the May 12 episode of Raw, Nash fought against Jericho, and won after Shawn Michaels prevented Triple H and Flair from interfering.
 Nash then hit Triple H with the Jackknife Powerbomb.